A note on a Conjecture of Gao and Zhuang for groups of order $27$: Application to group of order and exponent

-Now, if at least two of $U_i$ are non-central and one is of thick type, then from Lemma \ref{twin-thick-type}(b) and Theorem \ref{EGZ-type2-length-p2}, we are done.
-So, assume that $U_1$ is the only short $3$-sequence of thick type.
+Now if $U_j$ contain non-central elements for some $2 \leq j \leq 9$, then from Lemma \ref{twin-thick-type}(b) we have $U_1 \bdot U_j$ is an EGZ sequence and hence from Theorem \ref{EGZ-type2-length-p2}, we are done.
+Hence, we may assume that the short $3$-sequences $U_2, \dotsc, U_9$ are all central.